Semiclassical measures of eigenfunctions of the attractive Coulomb operator: Introduction

 \subsection{Acknowledgments}

 This article is part of the Ph.D. thesis of the author at Northwestern University under the guidance of Steve Zelditch.
 The author thanks Jared Wunsch for continued conversations and support after the passing of Steve Zelditch.
-The author also thanks Erik Hupp, Ruoyu P. T. Wang, and Jeff Xia for helpful conversations.
+The author also thanks Erik Hupp, Ruoyu P. T. Wang, and Jeff Xia for helpful conversations, as well as the very thorough and thoughtful anonymous referee.